 Advanced Production (2-4 person crew)

 Advanced Commercial TV spots, Corporate/Industrial Sales or Marketing Programs, 1-2 Camera Productions, Broadcast Documentaries, Training programs, Live Webcast events

-Considerable pre-production, planning, scheduling, and post-production.
-Studio and/or field production with professional talent or customer testimonials.
-Moderate research, scripting, graphics, and use of stock music with basic sets.
+With advanced production, things start to feel like a Hollywood movie.
+There is always considerable pre-production, planning, scheduling, and studio and/or field production with professional talent or customer testimonials.
+Most of the time, this includes some level of research, professional scriptwriting, complex graphics, and use of stock music with basic sets.
 Additional elements from various sources including photos, archival film or videotape, stock photography and footage libraries.
-Advanced editing techniques with special effects, custom transitions, sound FX and a 4-8 week turnaround from the final shoot date.
-Typically a three+person crew with full-production package (camera, tripod, lights, mics, additional lighting, and additional camera support equipment such as jibs, dollies or a teleprompter).
+Advanced editing techniques with special effects, custom transitions, sound FX and a 8-12 week turnaround from the final shoot date is common.
+Crews typically include 4 or more people with full-production package (camera, tripod, lights, mics, specialized lighting, multiple cameras and operators with additional camera support equipment such as jibs, dollies or a teleprompter).